dswd/vpncloud/vpncloud.md

     The name of the allocated device will be available via the environment variable `IFNAME`.

+  * `--no-port-forwarding`:

+    Disable automatic port forward.
+If this option is not set, VpnCloud tries to detect a NAT router and automatically add a port forwarding to it.

   * `-v`, `--verbose`:

     Print debug information, including information for data being received and